zaphB/freecad.optics_design_workbench/README.md

 If any of the displayed versions and paths do not look as you would expected, first find out what's going wrong there.
 Due to the different discovery methods of a regular python shell and FreeCAD's python shell, it can easily happen that the two find completely different, possibly outdated, installations of the workbench.

 ## How to get started in FreeCAD

 Select the Optics Design Workbench, place light sources, turn your existing objects into mirrors, lenses, absorbers and detectors and run Monte-Carlo simulations.

-The workbench is still in an early stage, examples will appear here as soon as standard workflows for data analysis are established.
+The workbench is still in an early stage, examples will appear here as soon as standard workflows for simulations and data analysis are implemented.
+The current idea is to have FreeCAD and a jupyter notebook open side-by-side.
+Simulations are configured and run in FreeCAD; the data analysis is done in the jupyter notebook.

 ## How to get started in python